Obama asks agencies to spell out their successes

 "After eight busy years, we've met them -- because of you," Obama wrote.

-He goes on to detail a litany of achievements, from reviving the US economy to passing Obamacare to securing diplomatic agreements on climate change and Cuba -- achievements he hopes will come to form his presidential legacy.
+He detailed a litany of achievements, from reviving the US economy to passing Obamacare to securing diplomatic agreements on climate change and Cuba -- achievements he hopes will come to form his presidential legacy.

 Those issues are at risk under Trump, however, and in his letter Obama insisted that the progress his administration has made wasn't solely attached to him.